-Evans Creek Trail is a 3.4 mile moderately trafficked out and back trail located near Carbonado, WA that offers the chance to see wildlife and is rated as moderate.
+Evans Creek Trail is a 3.4 mile moderately trafficked out and back trail located near Carbonado, Washington that offers the chance to see wildlife and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash